-As the world gets smaller, there’s a desire to go further – and there are few places as enchantingly far away as Yamal.
-This tour transports you deep into Siberia’s isolated Arctic region.
+As the world gets smaller, there’s a desire to travel further – and there are few places as enchantingly far away as Yamal Peninsula.
+This cultural tour transports you deep into Siberia’s isolated Arctic region.
 ‘Yamal’ means ‘edge of the world’ in the language of the indigenous Nenets.
 The Nenets of Yamal carve out a unique way of life, seemingly at the limits of human tolerance.
 Yamal Peninsula was considered so inhospitable that Stalin built his prison camps here.
 Yet a strikingly colourful, rich and resilient culture has been preserved and relatively unchanged here for some 2,000 years.
 READ MORE

-Lake Baikal Photography Expedition has the well-deserved honour of highlighting Siberia’s most famous frozen landscapes.
+Lake Baikal Photography Tour has the well-deserved honour of highlighting Siberia’s most famous frozen landscapes.
 Summer sees the bulk of tourist activity in the area, but it’s in winter that the most devoted photographers make the pilgrimage, hoping to capture once-in-a-lifetime images of the natural world at its most powerful and surreal.
 READ MORE

 Travel to Wrangel Island, an area 140km off the northeast coast of Siberia that is separated from northern Alaska by the Chukchi Sea.
 For 10 frozen months of the year, this lonely wilderness is completely cut off from the outside world.

 Reaching Wrangel and braving its polar climate is not for the faint of heart.
 Only the most dedicated nature lovers make the journey – but the rewards are without parallel.
 There is simply no better destination than to meet the wild denizens of the Arctic up-close, virtually undisturbed by human interference, and in numbers that will simply astound you.